edheltzel/flightdeck-esbuild/README.md

 Inside the `./_flightdeck` directory, you will find the following directories:

-- `./_flightdeck/components` - where all the Flightdeck UI components are defined.
-See `_flightdeck/components/__info.md` for more information.
 - `./_flightdeck/filters` - where all Universal filters are added to Eleventy templates.
 Currently we use Nunjucks for our templates, so all filters are added to the Nunjucks environment, but are easily adapted to other template engines, like Liquid.
 - `./_flightdeck/shortcodes` - where all shortcodes are added to extend the functionality of the content you are creating.
 We consider shortcodes content altering and not UI focused.
 The idea is to create shortcodes that make writing content easier and more enjoyable.
 - `./_flightdeck/transforms` - where all transforms are added to templates, javascript, styles, and images.

 All the directories have a corresponding file that is used to import all the files in the directory.
 Each of these files are imported into `.eleventy.js` as modules.
-- `./_flightdeck/components.js`
 - `./_flightdeck/filters.js`
+- `./_flightdeck/plugins.js` - this file controls Eleventy plugins to that modify content.
 - `./_flightdeck/shortcodes.js`
 - `./_flightdeck/transforms.js`
 - `./_flightdeck/workflow.js` - this file controls the development server provided by Eleventy.

-Flightdeck comes with a custom image transform plugin that watches for changes in the `./src/assets/images` directory and then optimizes any new or changes images copies it to the `./dist/assets/images` directory.
-Since we are using the the [Eleventy Image Plugin](https://www.11ty.dev/docs/plugins/image) which is smart enough to know if an image has already been optimized, we don't need to worry about that. **Just set it and forget it.**
+Flightdeck comes with a custom image transform plugin that watches for changes in the `./src/assets/images` directory and then optimizes any new or changed images, copies it to the output destination directory `./dist/assets/images`.
+Since we are using the the [Eleventy Image Plugin](https://www.11ty.dev/docs/plugins/image) under-the-hood, it is smart enough to know if an image has already been optimized, we don't need to worry about that. **Just set it and forget it.**

-> **PLEASE NOTE:** This feature does add a little overhead to the initial build process.
+> **PLEASE NOTE:** This feature does add a little overhead to the initial build process, which is why it is disabled by default.

-If you would rather not include this feature just set `useImageDirTransform: false`  in `.eleventy.js` and you're good to go.
+If you would like the enable this feature just set `useImageDirTransform: true`  in `.eleventy.js` and you're good to go.

 All Eleventy configuration options are available, see the [Eleventy Docs](https://www.11ty.dev/docs/config/) for more information.